seerge/g-helper/README.md

 3. App will save settings and write a basic log of it's actions to APPDATA\LOCAL directory

+4. App will reapply Panel Overdrive and Performance mode on each start (based on last setting from config)

 Extra: **autostart.ps1** script to schedule autostart of the app (with admin privileges) on every user logon for convenience.
 Later will be integrated into main app.

 --------